bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

 In the :ref:`previous first steps guides <first_steps_8>`, you used different sources and structures to import and filter data.

-In this section, you will use Bokeh as a server to create a visualization with more elements interactivity than in the previous, static examples.
+In this section, you will see Bokeh as a server.

 Running Bokeh as a server
 -------------------------